nikgraf/webvr-experiments/README.md

 In addition I generated a plane geometry in Blender as floor.
 For the sky I generated a blue gradient image and used it in a `<Pano />` component.

 Initially I planned to place the scenic camera around one meter above the ground, but discovered a [bug](https://github.com/facebookincubator/react-vr/issues/33) with the `<Scene />` component.
-My fallback was to simply place the floor as well as the trees with -1 (meter) on the z-axis.
+My fallback was to position the floor as well as the trees -1 (meter) on the z-axis.

 ### [v3 - Forrest](https://github.com/nikgraf/webvr-expriments/tree/master/HelloWorld/v3)